josephwilliams/react_minesweeper/README.md

 ### Changing the flow of the game
 I re-situated a lot of the logic.
 Specifically, I changed the `withinBounds`, `adjacentTiles`, `countAdjacentBombs`, and `minesweep` functions from the `Tile` to the `Board` class.

+Ultimately, after simplifying how `this.grid` stores `tiles`, I was able to delete the `Tile` class entirely, converting much of its logic to the `Board class`.

 ### Tile Deltas
 My original implementation re-instantiated `this.deltas`, an array of arrays, for each instantiated `Tile`.
-To fix this, I attached `DELTAS` to the `Board` class itself as a constant.
+To fix this, I attached `this.DELTAS` to the `Board` class, which only renders once.

 ```javascript
 Board.DELTAS = [[-1,-1],[-1,0],[-1,1],[0,-1],